waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** My `find_path` tool has failed repeatedly.
 This is a recurring critical process failure.
 Correcting this tool permanently is the absolute top priority.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
-- **Challenge Assumptions:** I need to be more open to the possibility of isolated, separate dungeon areas and not assume everything is connected.
-- **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
-This reinforces the need to trust my tools once they are properly built and tested.
-- **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
-This clutters my map memory and is inefficient.
+- **Agent vs. Tool Distinction:** Agents are for reasoning and should not be used for computational tasks like pathfinding or reachability analysis.
+These tasks require a dedicated custom tool that can parse the map XML.
+Misusing agents for computational tasks leads to failure.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 Ignoring agent advice is a critical process failure.
-- **Agent vs. Tool Distinction:** Agents are for reasoning and should not be used for computational tasks like pathfinding or reachability analysis.
-These tasks require a dedicated custom tool that can parse the map XML.
 - **Mandatory Agent Usage:** I must always defer to my specialized agents for tasks they are designed for.
 Manual intervention in such cases is a critical process failure.
+- **Challenge Assumptions:** I need to be more open to the possibility of isolated, separate dungeon areas and not assume everything is connected.
+I must also challenge the assumption that my tools are working correctly and rigorously test them when they fail.

 ## III.
 Archive: Solved Puzzles & Disproven Hypotheses
-- **Pokémon Mansion 1F - Western Gates (SOLVED):** The western gates at (17, 8) and (18, 8) are opened by a positional trigger when entering the central corridor around (12, 8), not by the switch at (3, 6).
-The entire western section is a dead end.
-- **Pokémon Mansion 2F - Positional Triggers:** Moving to specific tiles like (11, 10) and (21, 13) has been observed to open gates.
-- **Pokémon Mansion 1F - Switch Puzzle (DISPROVEN):** The switch at (3, 6) does NOT open both the western and eastern gates simultaneously.
 - **Seafoam Islands B4F Path (DISPROVEN):** The western and eastern sections of Seafoam Islands B4F are completely isolated from each other.
-- **Seafoam Islands B4F Trap (DISPROVEN):** The eastern section of B4F is NOT a one-way trap.
-- **Seafoam Islands Entrance (DISPROVEN):** No alternate entrance found on Route 19.
-- **Pokémon Mansion 3F Access (DISPROVEN):** Stairs at (27, 2) on 2F lead down to 1F, not up to 3F.
-- **Pokémon Mansion 1F Main Stairs (DISPROVEN):** Stairs at (6, 2) on 1F are unusable.
-- **Pokémon Mansion 1F - Eastern Gates (SOLVED):** The eastern gates at (25, 14) and (26, 14) are controlled by the switch at (3, 6).
-Flipping the switch toggles their state (open/closed).
-- **Pikachu Puzzle Room - Hypothesis 1 (DISPROVEN):** The agent's hypothesis that the NPC Pikachu is a simple teleporter is incorrect.
-Interacting with it causes it to disappear and reappear, resetting the puzzle but not providing an exit.
-- **Pikachu Puzzle Room - Hypothesis 2 (DISPROVEN):** The agent's hypothesis of a hidden floor switch was a hallucination.
-The game state shows no such object.
-Agent has been refined.
 - **Pikachu Puzzle Room (SOLVED):** The puzzle required having the starter Pikachu (SPARKY) in the lead.
 Interacting with the NPC Pikachu under this condition caused it to disappear, solving the puzzle.
-- **Pokémon Mansion 1F - Eastern Gates (SOLVED):** The eastern gates at (25, 14) and (26, 14) are controlled by the switch at (3, 6).
-Flipping the switch toggles their state (open/closed).
+- **Pokémon Mansion 1F - Gate Puzzle (SOLVED):** The mansion's gates are a complex puzzle.
+The switch at (3, 6) toggles the state of both the western gates (17,8 & 18,8) and the eastern gates (25,14 & 26,14).
+However, there are also positional triggers.
+Walking in the central corridor around (12,8) closes the western gates.
+Walking in the eastern corridor around (27,10) closes the eastern gates.
+The solution is to flip the switch to open the desired set of gates and then approach them without crossing the trigger lines for the other set.